 It appears that how people cope with mental health problems is getting worse, as the number of people who self-harm or have suicidal thoughts is increasing.

 There are many other countries where mental health issues are creating concern.
 More men are being diagnosed with anxiety disorders.

 Dr. Ian Westmore, a board member of the Psychiatry Management Group, says there is a stigma associated with anxiety disorders.
 Men who suffer from anxieties are considered ‘unmanly’ and a sign of weakness.
 He says that “this is the very reason men are less likely to talk about their anxieties.
-Instead, they drown their anxiety with poor coping behaviors, increasing their risk of anxiety or depression to go unrecognised and untreated.”
+Instead, they drown their anxiety with poor coping behaviors, increasing their risk of anxiety or depression to go unrecognized and untreated.”

 Dr. Westmore says men are far less likely to seek support.
-It is far more common for women to eagerly speak-out and seek help.
+It is far more common for women to eagerly speak out and seek help.
 This is due to the ‘macho male stereotype’ in society expecting men to ‘man up’ and adopt the ‘boys don’t cry’ mentality.

 Not Every Anxious Episode Is a Disorder

 “It’s this attitude of men portrayed as being brave and fearless, that leads to men considering themselves in a negative light if they suffer from anxiety.
 And for this very reason, they see it as putting themselves in a vulnerable position when seeking help.”

 Dr. Westmore emphasizes that everyone will feel anxious from time to time and not every anxious episode should be seen as a disorder.